WebReflection/testardo/README.md

   * Firefox OS 1.0 and greater
   * Android 2.3 and greater
   * iOS 7
-  *

 Above list will change as soon as new devices will be tested.
+Ideally old IE browsers should work too (at some point).

 ### why